-Eric Avery is one of the unsung heroes of the alternative rock movement in the late 80s and early 90s.
-As one of the 2 founders of Jane’s Addiction, Avery along with Perry Ferrell helped define the So-Cal sound that paved the way for bands like Sublime and The Red Hot Chili Peppers.
+Eric Avery is one of the unsung heroes of the alternative rock movement in the late 1980s and early 1990s.
+As one of the two founders of Jane’s Addiction, Avery along with Perry Ferrell helped define the So-Cal sound that paved the way for bands like Sublime and The Red Hot Chili Peppers.

-Unfortunately Jane’s Addiction only lasted through 2 studio albums (Nothing’s Shocking and Ritual de lo Habitual) and broke up in 1991.
-But a recent blog post by Eric Avery, hints at a the possibility of a full reunion with the original lineup.
+Unfortunately Jane’s Addiction only lasted through two studio albums (Nothing’s Shocking and Ritual de lo Habitual) and broke up in 1991.
+But a recent blog post by Eric Avery, hints at the possibility of a Jane’s Addition reunion with the original lineup.

 Here’s the quote from Avery’s blog:

 “how do i mention speculating without creating, at the very least, some wild speculation over the coming months. am i considering something with the boys of janes addiction? yes.”

 Is A Jane’s Addiction Reunion Really A “Reunion” Without Eric Avery?

 Why the sudden change of heart?
 Jane’s Addiction has reformed twice since 1991 without Avery.
 Last April, the original Jane’s Addiction lineup (Perry Farrell, Dave Navarro, Eric Avery, and Stephen Perkins) reunited to perform at the NME Awards.
 Apparently all went well both on stage and off.
 This was the 1st performance with Avery since their 1991 Lollapalooza tour.

 What Has Eric Avery Done Since Leaving Jane’s Addiction?